wapsol/re-cloud/MIGRATION.md

 ## First apply the Odoo and PostgreSQL instances
 - edit the name of the yaml files follow with the name of the app we want to migrate
+- Edit the postgresql and odoo versions so that it match the app
 - use commercecore as a template
 - Apply all the resources with kubectl tool